brotkrueml/schema/Documentation/Developer/MainEntity.rst

 ..
 NOTE::

-   If the ``WebPage`` type is not defined, because in the extension configuration the
-   :ref:`according setting <configuration-automaticWebPageSchemaGeneration>` is disabled, then the main entity is rendered as a root type.
+   If the ``WebPage`` type is not defined because the :ref:`appropriate setting<configuration-automaticWebPageSchemaGeneration>` is disabled in the extension configuration, the main entity is rendered as a root type.

 Using the view helpers